Annalee Dolls: History

 In 1992, Annalee and Chip gave each of their sons, Townsend and Charles, 48 percent of the doll making company, and in 1995, Charles took control of the everyday operations of Annalee dolls.

 During the later part of the 1990s, the market for collectibles began to fall, and many companies began to outsource their operations.
 Annalee was one of these companies.
 In 2001, all construction of dolls and other collectibles was outsourced overseas, while the design and marketing departments stayed in Meredith.
 A short time after this switch in business model, on April 7, 2002, Annalee Thorndike died.

 In 2008, after a string of lawsuits between the two sons of Annalee Thorndike over ownership of the company, including a case heard by the New Hampshire Supreme Court, Annalee Dolls was acquired by David Pelletier, Bob Watson, and the Imagine Company of Hong Kong, the company which builds the dolls.
-This same year, the company decided to sell their "Factory in the Woods".
+That same year, the company decided to sell their "Factory in the Woods".
 The Winnipesaukee Playhouse, a small 84-seat theater located in the Weirs Beach section of Laconia, purchased the Annalee Doll Factory site for 1.05 million dollars.
 The Playhouse plans to renovate the property to create a "Tanglewood type of setting" for their theatrical endeavors.
 The plans are to move the theater from its current site in Weirs Beach to the site of Annalee's former gift shop.
 Annalee operates out of its corporate headquarters, a former chicken farm building on site.
-This same year Annalee auctioned off a selection of dolls from their museum.
+That same year, Annalee auctioned off a selection of dolls from their museum.

-Annalee Dolls is planning on moving its outlet store and offices to the site of a former grocery store located in the Old Province Common, on Route 104 in Meredith, and vacate the "Factory in the Woods" for good.
-The company hopes to "be in its new location and open by mid-July with the full move-in anticipated in September or October."
+Annalee Dolls planned on moving its outlet store and offices to the site of a former grocery store located in the Old Province Common, on Route 104 in Meredith, and vacate the "Factory in the Woods" for good.
+The company hoped to "be in its new location and open by mid-July with the full move-in anticipated in September or October."
 Annalee Dolls' creative director stated that "With all the construction going on around us for the Winni Playhouse, it was just time for us to make the jump to a new location."
 David Pelletier, chief executive officer of Annalee Dolls, claims that “We can be wherever we want to be,” but since Annalee dolls has been associated with New Hampshire and especially Meredith since its beginnings, there "was value in terms of continuity of identity in remaining in Meredith."
 The storefront Annalee Dolls is moving to contains 30000 sqft, 2500 sqft of which will be a retail store, with the rest being offices and warehouse space.

+Annalee Dolls moved to 339 Daniel Webster Highway in 2016.